-The aim of this program is to support children with their transition to Primary School.
+The aim of this program is to support children with their transition to primary school.
 School entry involves a key transition for all children.
 This transition is not just to school, but from home, childcare, preschool and kindergarten.
 It is a transition from small-scale to large-scale interactions, from highly personalised to less personalised relationships, and from environments with a limited range of ages to an institution with children of many ages.
-It is a transition to a different learning, education and care paradigm.
+It is also a transition to a different learning, education and care paradigm.

 How well children are prepared for this transition is important as it impacts on their long-term outcomes.
 In our clinic work every year we see an influx of children who have not transitioned well into prep.

 Additional training and support are available for parents, educators and other early childhood professionals.